addu390/addu390.github.io/_notes/2024-06-13-with-terminal-pov.md

 <hr class="hr">

 <p><span class="header">4.3.
 Predictions and Aggregations</span>: A lot of the data points add no value when they are not aggregated.
 Examples include speed at a specific moment, a single fuel consumption reading, an isolated engine fault code incident, a one-time tire pressure reading, a brief idle period, a single temperature reading (for engine or cargo), and many more.
 However, these data points become more usable when aggregated, such as averages, sums, counts, min/max values, percentiles, medians, etc.</p>

+<p>On the same lines, another use case is down-sampling with aggregations, which ensures that the quality of data is not lost while reducing the number of entries/events.</p>
 <img class="center-image-0 center-image" src="../assets/notes/with-terminal-stateful.svg" />
 <p class="figure-header">Figure 8: Stateful Stream Processing</p>
 <p>Boils down to: Windowing techniques to have context of prior data, which also evolves to predictions (and anomalies).
 One good example is <a href="https://docs.mindsdb.com/use-cases/data_enrichment/overview" target="_blank">MindsDB</a>: to enrich data with AI-generated content.</p>